 For those of us who like to remain closer to the ground there’s beautiful native totems, guided history and nature tours and great opportunities to learn all about raptors.

-All in all, I’d say that Capilano Suspension Bridge Park is an excellent choice for starting your journey on the Sea to Sky Highway!
+All in all, I’d say that Capilano Suspension Bridge Park is an excellent choice for starting your journey on the road to Whistler!

-Next stop on the Sea to Sky Highway: Horseshoe Bay & Whytecliff Park
+Next Sea to Sky Highway Attraction: Horseshoe Bay & Whytecliff Park

-Approximately 30 kilometres from Vancouver, Horseshoe Bay is the home of a large BC Ferries terminal (get your ferry to Nanaimo, Bowen Island and the Sunshine Coast here) as well as beautiful Whytecliff Park.
+Approximately 30 kilometres from Vancouver on the road to Whistler, Horseshoe Bay is the home of a large BC Ferries terminal (get your ferry to Nanaimo, Bowen Island and the Sunshine Coast here) as well as beautiful Whytecliff Park.
 Take Exit 2 for Eagleridge Drive and get onto Marine Drive, following it all the way to Whytecliff Park.